Yana Yana

 "Yana Yana" (in Arabic يانا يانا) is a famous Arabic language song in Egyptian Arabic by the Lebanese pan-Arab singer Sabah.

 Lyrics are written by Morsy Jamil Aziz and music is by Baligh Hamdi.
+The song was first featured in the 1970 Egyptian film Kanit Ayam [Those were the Days] before it was released as a single in an album entitled 'Ashqa wa Ghalbana [Poor Woman in Love].
 The song enjoys huge popularity in the Arab World.

 There was a remake of the song as a duet between Sabah and newcomer Rola Saad.